Frequently Asked Questions

 Q: What is the housing situation at the University of Heidelberg?

-A: Finding accomodation in Heidelberg is not exactly easy.
+A: Finding accommodation in Heidelberg can be arduous.
 Student residences provide only a limited number of inexpensive apartments - and they fill up early.
-The HCA can normally only place about 10 students in the university housing system.
-Therefore it is important that students look for alternative venues as soon as possible.
+Therefore, it is important that students apply early or look for alternative venues as soon as possible.

 Q: Where can I get more information about the MAS?

-A: For further information on applying and tuition fees, please contact email@example.com or please feel free to call us at +49 6221 543713.
+A: For further information on applying and related issues, please contact firstname.lastname@example.org or call us at +49 6221 543713.